SobanAnjum07/widget-app-POC/README.md

 # Widget App - FastAPI + React (Vite) POC (POC)

 A production-ready FastAPI **proof-of-concept** fo Widget Company with PostgreSQL, SQLAlchemy, Vite+React frontend, and clean service-layer pricing logic.
-Implements basket pricing rules, delivery charges, and a buy-one-get-second-half-price offer.
+Implements basket pricing rules, delivery charges, and offers.
 This is just a proof of concept I have made for the demonstration purposes.
-All the information of the project or the documeneted that was provided to me is `POC_WIDGET_CO.docx`.
+All the information of the project or the documeneted that was provided to me is in `POC_WIDGET_CO.docx`.
 You can check it out for more info or what was asked of this project.
-I extended some functionality too.
+I extended some functionality too which I thought should be added in it.

 ## Stack
 - Backend: FastAPI, SQLAlchemy, pydantic-settings